 STEPHEN R. CARPENTER (NAS) serves as the Director of the Center for Limnology at the University of Wisconsin-Madison, where he is the Stephen Alfred Forbes Professor of Zoology.
 He is an ecosystem ecologist known for his leadership of large-scale experiments and adaptive ecosystem management.
 His work has addressed trophic cascades and their effects on production and nutrient cycling, contaminant cycles, freshwater fisheries, eutrophication, nonpoint pollution, ecological economics of freshwater, and resilience of social-ecological systems.
 He is co-Editor in Chief of Ecosystems, and a member of governing boards for the Beijer Institute of Ecological Economics, Resilience Alliance, and South American Institute for Resilience and Sustainability Studies.
 Carpenter is a Fellow of the American Academy of Arts and Sciences and a foreign member of the Royal Swedish Academy of Sciences.
 He has received many awards for distinguished research.
 Among these are a Pew Fellowship in Conservation and Environment, the G. Evelyn Hutchinson Medal of the American Society of Limnology and Oceanography, the Robert H. MacArthur Award from the Ecological Society of America, the Excellence in Ecology Prize for Limnetic Ecology, and the Naumann-Thienemann medal of the International Society for Limnology.
 The Institute for Scientific Information has recognized him as one of the world’s most highly cited researchers in Environmental Science.
 Carpenter is a former President of the Ecological Society of America.
 From 2000-2005 he served as co-chair of the Scenarios Working Group of the Millennium Ecosystem Assessment.
 He received a B.A. from Amherst College (1974), M.S. from University of Wisconsin-Madison (1976), and Ph.D. from U.W.
 Madison (1979).

-PAULO FERRÃO is a Professor at Instituto Superior Tecnico (IST), at the Technical University of Lisbon where he is co-founder and current director of IN+, Center for Innovation, Technology and Policy Research.
-He is currently the National Director of the MIT-Portugal Program, the major international partnership on Science and Technology in Portugal, in the field of Engineering Systems.
-He also coordinates the field of Sustainable Technologies and Environmental Systems of the Institute for Systems and Robotics (ISR).
-Dr. Ferrão developed its academic career at IST, in the Department of Mechanical Engineering.
-He is a professor since 1985, when he joined as a trainee assistant in the Systems Section of the Department, followed by Assistant Professor in the Applied Thermodynamics Section in 1988, Assistant Professor in 1993, Associate Professor in 2001 and Full Professor in 2010.
-His teaching activity includes the teaching of different disciplines such as: Thermodynamics; Energy Systems Analysis; Environment, Energy and Development Policies.
-He currently teaches the disciplines of Industrial Ecology and Energy and Environment, and has the responsibility for coordinating the group of subjects on “Planning and Sustainable Development” in the scientific area of “Environment and Agency”.
-He serves as a member of the U.S National Research Council’s committee on Sustainability Linkages in the Federal Government.
-Dr. Ferrão received his Ph.D. in Mechanical Engineering (1993) and his Master in Energy Transfer and Conversion (1998) from IST.
+PAULO FERRÃO is a professor at Instituto Superior Tecnico (IST) at University of Lisbon, where he is cofounder and current President of the Scientific Council of IN+, Center for Innovation, Technology and Policy Research.
+He is currently the national director of the MIT-Portugal Program, the major international partnership on science and technology in Portugal, in the field of engineering systems.
+He also coordinates the IST energy initiative.
+Dr. Ferrão developed his academic career at IST in the Department of Mechanical Engineering.
+He has been a professor since 1985, when he joined as a trainee assistant in the Systems Section of the Department; he became assistant professor in the Applied Thermodynamics Section in 1988, associate professor in 2001, and full professor in 2010.
+His teaching activity spans disciplines such as thermodynamics; energy systems analysis; environment, energy and development policies.
+He currently teaches the disciplines of industrial ecology and energy and environment and has the responsibility for coordinating the group of subjects on “Planning and Sustainable Development” in the scientific area of “Environment and Energy.”
+Dr. Ferrão received his Ph.D. in mechanical engineering (1993) and his master in energy transfer and conversion (1998) from IST.

 MARILU HASTINGS is Sustainability Program Director for the Cynthia and George Mitchell Foundation in Austin where she leads all of the foundation’s strategic grantmaking programs.
 Current programs include clean energy, natural gas sustainability, water, and sustainability science.
 She has a 25 year career specializing in the interaction of science, public policy, and philanthropic investment.
 Ms. Hastings convenes high-profile, collaborative efforts to promote Texas’s transition to sustainability, including initiatives to modernize its oil and gas regulations, address ongoing drought, and adopt clean energy policies.
 She is also a sought-after strategic and organizational-development advisor to non-profit organizations, foundations, and academic organizations.
 Prior to moving to the foundation, Ms. Hastings held leadership positions from 1996 to 2008 at the Houston Advanced Research Center, a non-profit research organization founded by George P. Mitchell.
 Ms. Hastings is a member of the Energy Institute Advisory Board of the University of Texas at Austin; a member of the Science Advisory Board of the Environmental Law and Policy Center in Chicago; a trustee of the Regional Endowment for Sustainability Science, and a stakeholder advisor to the Southern Climate Impacts Planning Program, a Regional Integrated Science Assessment Team of NOAA.
 Ms. Hastings earned a Bachelor of Arts in economics and political science from Duke University, an MBA from the University of Texas at Austin, and a Master of Public Affairs from the University of Texas at Austin.